base/base/docs/specs/governance/governor.md

 The `Governor` contract uses proposal types to define the quorum and approval threshold for a proposal to pass.
 These proposal types are created and stored as part of an external contract called `PROPOSAL_TYPES_CONFIGURATOR`.
-The `Governor` contract can only create or edit proposals types, and the amount of proposal types is limited to 255.
+The `Governor` contract can only create or edit proposal types, and the amount of proposal types is limited to 255.

 With the [`proposeWithModule`](#proposewithmodule) function, proposers can create proposals with any supported proposal type.

 ## Modules

-Aditionally from proposal types, the `Governor` contract allows to use modules as part of the proposal logic.
+Additionally, from proposal types, the `Governor` contract allows to use modules as part of the proposal logic.
-Modules are external contract that override the default propsing and voting logic of the `Governor` contract, and can be used to implement custom voting mechanisms.
+Modules are external contract that override the default proposing and voting logic of the `Governor` contract, and can be used to implement custom voting mechanisms.
 The common modules are:

-- `ApprovalVotingModule`: Allow voting for multiple options in a proposal and execute either the options that exceed a treshold or the top voted options.
+- `ApprovalVotingModule`: Allow voting for multiple options in a proposal and execute either the options that exceed a threshold or the top voted options.
-- `OptimisticModule`: Combined with a optimistic proposal type, allows to pass a proposal without quorum and approval treshold.
+- `OptimisticModule`: Combined with a optimistic proposal type, allows to pass a proposal without quorum and approval threshold.
 Utilized for signaling proposals.

 With the [`setModuleApproval`](#setmoduleapproval) function, modules can be approved to be used as part of proposals.

 ## Security Considerations

-As proposal types and modules allow for great flexbility of proposal logic, governance must be aware of the implications of approving certain modules as they are external contracts that could be upgraded or modified after deployment.
+As proposal types and modules allow for great flexibility of proposal logic, governance MUST be aware of the implications of approving certain modules as they are external contracts that could be upgraded or modified after deployment.

 As users are able to choose proposal types and modules when creating a proposal, the combination of proposal types and modules MUST be carefully considered to avoid unexpected behaviors.

-Due to the dependnecy on the `GovernanceToken`, all proposals are subject to the token's voting power logic.
+Due to the dependency on the `GovernanceToken`, all proposals are subject to the token's voting power logic.
 Therefore, it MUST be ensured that the `GovernanceToken` provides accurate and up-to-date balance and delegation checkpoints.